-- 1. Nozzle Locating Dowel 2.
-Screw 3.
-Locating Insulator 4.
-Manifold Locating Dowel - 10.
-If removed previously, install the nozzle housings in the manifold plate.
-Refer to Section 6.13 for more information. - 11.
+- 2. If removed previously, install the nozzle housings in the manifold plate.
+Refer to Section 6.12.2 for more information. - 3.
 If the manifold has lifting points, do the following:

 Crushing hazard - risk of death or serious injury.
-Inadequate lifting equipment can fail and could cause death or serious injury.
+Inadequate lifting equipment could fail and cause death or serious injury.
 Make sure all lifting equipment is rated for the load and in safe operating condition.

+a.
 Install hoist rings in the designated lifting points marked on the manifold.